 - reviewing progress against the school’s budget and objectives

 - appointing, challenging and supporting the Head Teacher

-Much of the work of the Governing body is done in three main committees:
+Much of the work of the Governing body is done in two main committees:

 There is a full Governing Body meeting each term as well as a meeting of each of the main committees.
 Reports and minutes of each committee meeting are circulated to all governors and are discussed at the full Governing Body meetings.